 Motion-activated cameras were used to identify a weasel that had got past the predator-proof fence at the urban ecosantuary, ZEALANDIA.

-An informative PDF from Manaaki Whenua – Landcare Research: An inventory of citizen science – programmes, projects, resources and learning opportunities in New Zealand.
+An informative PDF from Manaaki Whenua – Landcare Research: An inventory of citizen science – programmes, projects, resources and learning opportunities in New Zealand, updated in 2018.

 This article has been written by Victor Anton and Heiko Wittmer of Victoria University of Wellington.
 They wish to thank the thousands of citizen scientists who helped the project by classifying the photographs recorded by the cameras, the tenants who allowed the deployment of remote cameras in their properties and Wellington City Council and Victoria University of Wellington for their financial support.